-Related literature This paper contributes to the empirical literature on industrial policy (see, among many others, Weinstein, 1995; Lee, 1996; Irwin, 2000a,b; Nunn and Trefler, 2010; Kline and Moretti, 2014; Aghion et al., 2015; Alder et al., 2016; Juhász, 2018; Criscuolo et al., 2019; Giorcelli, 2019; Lane, 2019; Rotemberg, 2019; Hanlon, 2020; Fan and Zou, 2021; Moretti et al., 2021; Cox, 2022; Giorcelli and Li, 2022).
+Related literature This paper contributes to the empirical literature on industrial policy (see, among many others, Weinstein, 1995; Lee, 1996; Irwin, 2000a,b; Nunn and Trefler, 2010; Kline and Moretti, 2014; Aghion et al., 2015; Alder et al., 2016; Juhász, 2018; Criscuolo et al., 2019; Giorcelli, 2019; Lane, 2019; Rotemberg, 2019; Hanlon, 2020; Fan and Zou, 2021; Moretti et al., 2021; Manelici and Pantea, 2021; Cox, 2022; Giorcelli and Li, 2021).
 Harrison and Rodríguez-Clare (2010) provide a review of the literature and of the conceptual underpinnings of industrial policy.
 We use a firm-level dataset that is representative of the national economy and estimate the effect of industrial policy on firms' long-term performance.
-Lane (2019) studies South Korea's HCI Drive and also finds a persistent effect of this policy.
-While that paper's analysis is at the sector level, we (i) contribute data on firm-level subsidies and study firm-level outcomes; (ii) additionally exploit regional variation for identification; and (iii) provide a model-based quantification of the HCI Drive's welfare effects.
-Contemporaneous work by Kim et al. (2021) uses similar firm-level balance sheet data to study the HCI Drive.
-While these authors focus on the relatively short-run impacts of the HCI Drive on misallocation and the plant size distribution, we estimate and quantify the long-run benefits of this policy.
+Lane (2019) and Kim et al. (2021) study South Korea's HCI Drive, in part using similar firm-level balance sheet data.
+Both of these papers end their analyses in 1986-7.
+Relative to these studies, we make four contributions.
+First, we estimate and quantify the long-run effects of the policy, up to 2010.
+This turns out to be economically and quantitatively important, as the impact builds up well beyond 1987.
+Second, we collect data on firm-level subsidies, which allows us to use firm-level within-industry variation in the HCI policy treatment, rather than the industry-level variation used in these studies.
+Third, we additionally exploit regional variation for identification.
+Finally, we provide a model-based quantification of the HCI Drive's welfare effects.
 Choi and Shim (2022) use another dataset to study foreign technology adoption by Korean firms in the 1970s.
 Adoption of foreign technology was one particular channel through which some of the firms targeted by industrial policy grew in the 1970s.
 While that paper focuses on the 1970s, our analysis examines outcomes in the long run.